microsoft/api-guidelines/graph/patterns/draft-entity.md

 ## When to use this pattern

 The "draft" entity pattern will be useful for workloads that back a UI and expose entities which the UI creates through the use of a multi-page process.
+It is also useful for any circumstances where the [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) is effective, as this pattern is effectively a specialization of the builder pattern.

 ## Issues and considerations